ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/vesting-examples/vesting-owner-guide.md

 ## What is vesting?

-In blockchain and cryptocurrencies, "vesting" refers to a process in which tokens or coins are released to their holders over a predetermined period rather than all at once.
+In blockchain and cryptocurrencies, __vesting__ refers to a process in which tokens or coins are released to their holders over a predetermined period rather than all at once.
 Here are the key aspects broken down:

 ### The purpose: